akmanserdar/plm_analytics_eda/README.md

 ## Description
-This project involves Exploratory Data Analysis (EDA) on Change Requests (CR) approval processes in Product Lifecycle Management (PLM).
-The goal of this analysis is to get insights and patterns in the data to improve the efficiency and effectiveness of the approval process.
+This project involves Exploratory Data Analysis (EDA) about Product Lifecycle Management (PLM) Analytics.
+Change Requests (CR) are examined over approval processes.
+The goal of this analysis is to get insights and patterns in the data to improve the efficiency and effectiveness of the PLM approval process.

 ## EDA Insights
-### Distribution of Approval Days
+#### Distribution of Approval Days
 The analysis revealed that most change requests are approved within a certain range, with a few outliers experiencing significantly longer approval times.
-### Frequency of Change Types
+#### Frequency of Change Types
 Minor changes are the most frequent, indicating that most change requests are relatively simple.

 #### Department Workload
 The Engineering and Quality departments handle the majority of change requests, suggesting a potential need for resource allocation to manage workloads.

-# User Requests
+#### User Requests
 Certain users submit more change requests than others, indicating areas where additional support or training might be beneficial.

-# Relationship Between Complexity and Approval Days
+#### Relationship Between Complexity and Approval Days
 A positive correlation exists between the complexity of a change request and the time taken for approval, highlighting the impact of request complexity on the approval process.

-# Correlation Between Variables
+#### Correlation Between Variables
 The correlation analysis shows significant positive correlation between Complexity and Approval_Days, suggesting that simplifying complex requests could lead to faster approvals.

 ## Visualizations